aayla-secura/tes-0MQ/README.md

 ## RAW COINCIDENCE REP+REP+PUB INTERFACE

-This interface publishes single-frame raw messages, each message contains all coincidences which occured between two ticks as one or more vectors.
+This interface publishes single-frame raw messages, each message contains a 16-byte header followed by all coincidences which occured between two ticks as one or more vectors.

+#### Header

+The structure of the header is as follows:

+ * `byte [0]`:   number of active channels

+ * `byte [1]`:   measurement type, see [Measurement type configuration](#window-and-measurement-type-configuration)

+ * `bytes[2:4]`: coincidence window

+ * `bytes[4:8]`: number of ticks since last frame

+ * `bytes[8:16]`: per-channel info

+   There can be at most 8 channels. `byte[b+8]` gives info for channel b.
+Bytes at offset beyond the number of active channels are to be discarded.
+The highest three bits of each byte are reserved for flags as follows:
+   * `bit [7]`:   **HASNOISE**:
+     The lowest threshold for the channel is > 0, meaning a noise measurement is possible, see [Coincidence vectors](#coincidence-vectors)
+   * `bits[5:7]` : (reserved for future)

+#### Coincidence vectors

 The vectors are `<number of channels>` bytes long.
-Each byte is a token that gives the number of photons in the given channel within the coincidence window.
+Each byte is a token which, after ay flags are masked out, gives the number of photons in the given channel within the coincidence window.
 The maximum number of photons for each channel is the number of set thresholds for this channel.
 The maximum number of thresholds that can be set is 16.

-The tokens are as follows:
+Flags are described later.
+The count tokens are as
-(values subject to change, but they will be > 16 and < 32)
+follows:

  * 0:    No events occurred in this channel
  * 1-16: That many photons (according to the thresholds) were measured
  * 17:   There was an event, but the measurement was below the lowest threshold, i.e. it was noise.
  * 18:   There was an event but it did not contain the configured measurement, i.e. no. of photons is unknown.

+Values for "noise" and "unknown" are subject to change but they will be > 16 and < 32.

 A coincidence ends when an event arrives with a delay > `<window>` since the last event.

-If more than one event occurs in the same channel during the coincidence the coincidence will contain more than one vector and is flagged as **UNRESOLVED** (see flags below).
+If more than one event occurs in the same channel during the coincidence the coincidence will contain more than one vector and is flagged as **UNRESOLVED**, see [flags](#coincidence-vector-flags).

 If the total delay since the start of the coincidence exceeds `<window>` all vectors in the coincidence are also flagged as